thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Torsion/alerts.md

 ## %_Safe_Deflect @ 1 < 20%

 The first operating point (point 1) has less than 20% of maximum safe deflection.
-This is not usually a problem.
+There may be some some inaccuracy in moment and deflection for this point.

-However, you should be aware that end effects may cause some inaccuracy in moments and deflections for this point.
+**Even if the application requires that this design operate outside the range of 20% to 80% of available deflection, the inspection (acceptance) criteria should be specified within this range.**

 Helical coil compression, extension and torsion springs that have the properties of uniform pitch and cylindrical shape follow Hooke's Law in that they provide a nominally linear relationship between force and deflection.